Thrifty Gardening: How to Divide Succulents

 Some succulents, like Sedum, can be simply divided by tearing off a clump of the plants with roots, and tucking it into the soil in another spot.
 This is true for most of the hardy Sedum ground cover-type plants known as Stonecrop.
 For upright Sedum such as Sedum “Autumn Joy”, it can be as simple as removing a stem and setting the stem in soil.

-Dividing succulents like Sempervivum and Sedum is incredible easy as many will simply do the work for you by sending out a smaller offset plan on a runner.
-This project is just as easy as propagating Echeveria as we did for this project.
+Dividing succulents like Sempervivum is also very easy, and many will simply do the work for you by sending out smaller offset plants on a runner.

 Remove these runners by cutting the stem as close to the base as you can.
 Cut the stem of the offshoot to be about an inch or two long and leave the end cut to dry in a cool, shady place for a day or so.

 Plant the offshoots in trays of cactus soil which has a good balance of drainage for these little plants to thrive.

 Water sparingly until they have set up some strong roots.
 When they are large enough, it’s time to transplant them to their new homes around the garden.